-How to: Natural Skin Care
+How to: Natural Skincare

-Remember: Diet, Fitness, Skin Care, Stress, & Environment, are all important to skin health.
+Diet, Fitness, Skin Care, Stress, & Environment, are all important to skin health.

-Often associated with excess oil on the top layer of skin and larger pore size, oils skin types are blessed with hydration but are more prone to blackheads and susceptible to increased oil secretion due to weather.
+Often associated with excess oil on the top layer of skin and larger pore size, oily skin types are blessed with hydration but are more prone to blackheads and susceptible to increased oil secretion due to weather.
 Best to keep this skin type clean and balanced.

 Most commonly oily and combination skin types.
 Acne-prone skin types need to be dealt with in a gentle cleansing and moisturizing manner.
 Avoid drying out your face as this may help for the short term, but may have no lasting results in the long term.

 Dry skin can feel tight and rough, and look dull.
 Sometimes your skin will crack, peel, become rough and irritated, and on occasion, even flake off.
 Eczema and Psoriasis often accompany this skin type.
 Dry skin types need hydration throughout the day, so be sure to keep a rehydration spray with you.
 Dry skin type should also prioritize hydrating ingredients in their skin care products.

 Some areas of your body react differently than others.
 Perhaps your face is oily, but the rest of your skin is normal or dry.
 It then becomes a game of properly identifying your skin types and treating them accordingly.
 This skin type is commonly oily on the “T” zone on the face (forehead. nose and chin).